Bogdanp/personal-website/content/post/protohackers-part-1.md

 and a thread to close the connection and shut down the client custodian after the handling thread is done.
 Wrapping every client in a custodian ensures the handlers cannot leak resources (other threads, ports, etc.) after they exit.
+We disable breaks during connection setup so that an ill-timed break won't leave connections in a half-set-up state.
 On break (`SIGINT`, `SIGTERM`, or other signals), we terminate all running handler threads and their associated resources then close the TCP listener.

 The `handle` procedure reads data in up to 4096 byte chunks and writes it back to the client.
 On `EOF`, `read-bytes` returns a special `EOF`